-The Securalert radio device converts radio waves to ethernet signals.
+The SECURalert ™ radio device converts radio waves to ethernet signals.
 Every system requires at least one radio device, but for larger facilities, we recommend installing a radio every 30 meters when used indoors.

 The receiver is a small, ultrasonic device mounted on the wall of each room.
 If someone presses a panic button in that room, that receiver will alert the main controller.
 We offer several models of receivers, including the popular battery-powered receivers that can be installed in minutes without needing to rewire the building.
 Batteries last an average of 5 years, and each receiver monitors its own battery status, and sends a low battery notification to the main controller.

-The transmitter is a small portable device that can be worn on someone’s wrist or belt.
-In contains a test button (allowing the user to verify at any time that the device is working) and an alarm button (which will create an alarm situation at the main controller).
-Each transmitter has a rechargeable battery that lasts 1-4 weeks.
+The transmitter is a small portable device that can be worn on someone’s wrist, belt or lanyard.
+Some models contain a test button allowing the user to verify at any time that the device is working.
+The transmitters are rechargeable and will run up to 4 weeks on a single charge.
+Battery operated transmitters are also available and can last up to 16 months.

 Radio Frequency (RF) waves will penetrate walls, ceilings, floors and glass and therefore require a triangulation calculation to compute a location of the panic button location.
 The more radios used will help improve the accuracy.
 The RF application is perfect for outdoor areas such as courtyards, parking lots or for less critical indoor areas where exact room location is not required.

 Since the behavior of ultrasonic waves prevents them from penetrating ceilings, wall, floors or glass, this technology is excellent for pinpointing the exact room when a panic button is pressed.
 The ultrasonic waves bounce off hard surfaces until they are reached by the in-room ultrasonic receiver within milliseconds.
 Ultrasonic technology is not suitable for outdoor applications.